younes2808/Sci2XML/README.md

 - [Younes Benhaida](https://github.com/younes2808)

 ## Acknowledgements
-We thank the developers and contributors of [pdfplumber](https://github.com/jsvine/pdfplumber), [Grobid](https://github.com/kermitt2/grobid), [Sumen](https://github.com/hoang-quoc-trung/sumen), and [Unichart](https://github.com/vis-nlp/UniChart) for their invaluable tools and contributions to document processing.
+We want to thank the developers and contributors of [pdfplumber](https://github.com/jsvine/pdfplumber), [GROBID](https://github.com/kermitt2/grobid), [Sumen](https://github.com/hoang-quoc-trung/sumen), [Moondream](https://github.com/vikhyat/moondream), and [Unichart](https://github.com/vis-nlp/UniChart) for their invaluable tools and contributions to document processing.
 This project would not have been possible without their dedication to open-source innovation.
 Thank you!